abraunegg/onedrive/docs/ubuntu-package-install.md

 #### Step 4: Install 'onedrive'
 1. Run: `apt install onedrive`

+#### Step 5: Read 'Known Issues' with these packages
+1. Read and understand the known issues with these packages below, taking any action that is needed.

 ### Distribution: Ubuntu 20.04
 The packages support the following platform architectures:
 | &nbsp;i686&nbsp; | x86_64 | ARMHF | AARCH64 |